tbembersimeao/redcap-external-modules/docs/official-documentation.md

 	* A **name** to be displayed on the site
 	* An **icon** in REDCap's image repository
 	* A **url** either in the local directory or external to REDCap.
 * **system-settings** specify settings configurable at the system-wide level (this Control Center).
-Individual projects can override these settings.
-Settings do NOT have to be defined in config.json to be used programatically.
+Settings do NOT have to be defined in config.json to be used programmatically.
 * **project-settings** specify settings configurable at the project level, different for each project.
 Settings do NOT have to be defined in config.json to be used programatically.
 * A setting consists of:
 	* A **key** that is the unique identifier for the item.
 Dashes (-'s) are preferred to underscores (_'s).